Skip to main content

 Before you begin

-1. This activity can be completed independently from regular section meetings.
+1. This activity can be completed independently of regular section meetings.

 2. Think about an outside natural area that you visit often.
 Places such as parks, river areas, gardens, campsites, nature reserves, countryside footpaths and even school fields.